Fall Maintenance Checklist for Minnesota Homeowners

 - Have a professional furnace tune-up performed annually.
 See Are Annual Furnace Inspections Really Necessary?

 - Replace the batteries in your thermostat.
-If your thermostat fails while you’re on vacation, you might come home to a nasty surprise.
+If your thermostat fails while you’re on vacation, you might come home to a winter wonderland.

 - Clean or replace the furnace filter – this should usually be done every one to three months, depending on the type of filter.
 The arrow on the filter should point toward the furnace.